Q-Plus Bridge 15.1

 Q-Plus Bridge is a commercial program.
 A demo version is available for download.

 The commercial version of Q-Plus Bridge is avialable at Svenska Bridgeförlaget

 Q-Plus Bridge is available for Windows and Android Devices (limited functions).

-It is not available for Mac, but can be run with a Windows emulator, Virtual PC.
+It is not available for Mac, but can be run with a suitable Windows emulator.